jpdias/jpdias.github.io/_posts/2019-11-30-bsides-lx-cisco.md

 $ modbus write 10.10.10.1 400007 10000
 {% endhighlight %}

-And then, *higher*:
+And then, _higher_:

 {% highlight bash %}
 $ modbus write 10.10.10.1 400007 18000
 {% endhighlight %}

 And this was it, the increase in the rotation speed of the pumpjack triggered the smoke device that was connected to the Arduino!

 ![Running like hell!](/images/bsideslx19/final.png)

-This was my first time playing around with *Modbus*, and there is still a lot that I didn't touch nor understood.
+This was my first time playing around with _Modbus_, and there is still a lot that I didn't touch nor understood.
 Nonetheless, it was a nice kickstart.

-Props to Cisco and Talos for coming up with the challenge and for the coffee mug and the [*snort*](https://www.snort.org/).
-And *pwning* IoT is the best kind of *pwn*.
+Props to Cisco and Talos for coming up with the challenge and for the coffee mug and the [_snort_](https://www.snort.org/).
+And _pwning_ IoT is the best kind of _pwn_.

-### References
+---

 [^1]: [Pumpjack on Wikipedia](https://en.wikipedia.org/wiki/Pumpjack)
 [^2]: [Which ports are released for Modbus/TCP communication](https://support.industry.siemens.com/cs/document/34010717/which-ports-are-released-for-modbus-tcp-communication-and-how-many-modbus-clients-can-communicate-with-a-simatic-s7-pn-cpu-as-modbus-server-?dti=0&lc=en-WW)